-“Tell me about yourself,” is a frequently asked question that I always struggle to answer.
+“Tell me about yourself” is a question that I always struggle to answer.
 How much should we share in such circumstances?
 What kind of information do we reveal?
-To respond, we often polish ourselves, resurrect dead behaviors, carefully selecting sought-after traits to appear desirable, pleasant, approachable, and of course unique.
-We hide the traits that we despise and we convince ourselves that this is reality.
-We do this so often, until it becomes part of our psyche, an alter ego of sorts.
-Nevertheless, here are some things ‘about me.’
+To respond, we often polish ourselves, resurrect dead behaviours, carefully selecting sought-after traits to appear desirable, pleasant, approachable, and of course unique.
+We hide the traits that we despise and we convince ourselves that this is the reality.
+We do this so often until it becomes part of our psyche, an alter ego of sorts.
+Nevertheless, here is my attempt to share some things ‘about me.’

-My name is Atiaf, it is the plural for ‘Taif’ which means an illusion, “alwan al-taif“, means colors of the rainbow.
+My name is Atiaf, it is the plural for ‘Taif’ which means spectra and “alwan al-taif“, means colors of the rainbow.
 Some Psychologists have researched the idea that names may influence their carriers.
-In my case it certainly feels so.
+In my case, it certainly feels so.
 I appreciate color, without it a room feels sad and lonely.
 Any white wall looks like a canvass to me, waiting for someone to paint over it, or mount a photograph.
 Like an illusion, I often live in my head.
 Analyzing or overanalyzing situations and other times imagining stories and dialogues.

-My illiterate grandmother had the best bedtime stories.
-The poems, short stories and the proverbs that she memorized were passed down to her from generation to generation.
-They are stories of love, of war, of famine, of farming, of family dynamics etc. When the oral customs began to fade, these stories did as well.
-Today I am trying to resurrect these forgotten histories.
+Today I am trying to capture these stories and simultaneously resurrect forgotten histories.
+Though my grandmother couldn’t read or write, the poems, short stories and the proverbs she had memorized were passed down to her from generation to generation.
+They were stories of love, of war, of famine, of farming, of family dynamics etc. I hope to keep a glimpse of these stories alive through my writing.

 Today I write to resurrect forgotten histories.
 I write to forget.
 I write to feel.
 I write to become numb.
 I write to remember.
 I write to share stories of a misunderstood nation.
 I write because I am blessed to be able to read and write.